-The Cheese Fondue Geneva is one of the most beautiful products of Boska.
+The Cheese Fondue Geneva is one of the most beautiful products.
 The set is colored black and white which gives the set a really stylish look.
 The Cheese Fondue Set contains four fondue forks which makes the set suitable for four persons.

 Swiss cheese fondue is still a classic for a pleasant dinner party.
 Endless variations of Swiss cheese fondue have been created, like mixing Italian herbs or blue vein or goat’s cheese.
 Or how about a sweet chocolate fondue for dessert?
 So many flavors, so many ideas!
 All tastes are catered for.